csuka/ansible_role_mongodb/README.md

 When there are exactly 2 hosts in the play, forming a cluster is not possible.
 Mongo will not cluster, because there must be a valid number of replicaset members.

-There are assertions in place to verify an uneven amount of hosts in the play.
+There are assertions in place to verify whether an uneven amount of hosts are the play.

 Configure with:
 ```yaml